hannahkim313/restaurant-page/README.md

 * Use DOM manipulation to dynamically render a webpage
 * Gain a greater understanding of npm by installing packages
 * Organize code using modules
-* Gain a greater understanding of webpack and by loading assets and managing output
+* Gain a greater understanding of webpack by loading assets and managing output

 ## Credits